asifsadek/8hantanu.github.io/_posts/2018-08-11-gsoc-log06-packing-up.md

     ./run clean - Clean all cache, reports and builds
 ```

 The _plotter_ has been divided into two separate tabs i.e. 2D plot and 3D plot.
-The appropriate tab will focused while plotting a given input.
+The appropriate tab will be focused while plotting a given input.
 Also I have embedded the settings menu into the UI instead of creating a pop-up one.
 The settings contain options to enable/disable UI elements, change font sizes, change plot's axis ranges and mesh density etc.

 Plotting an equation in different axis ranges helps in visualizing it in a better.
 The below demo justifies the previous statement.